Managing the Voice Escalation Queue

 - Pending (grey, info icon) - awaiting staff action

-- In progress (blue, phone icon) - callback has been started
+- In progress (blue, dashed-circle icon) - a staff member has taken ownership

-- Called back (green, tick icon) - escalation is resolved
+- Resolved (green, tick icon) - the escalation has been handled

 - SLA approaching (amber, warning icon) - the SLA deadline is near